 SciSnack is an international, inter-disciplinary community primarily for early career researchers to interact and improve their writing and communication skills.
 SciSnack welcomes and encourages all early career scientists irrespective of present writing skills and experience.
 We also welcome more experienced researchers who are new to science communication outside of their field of research, and those no longer doing research but working with science communication.
 Through an interactive cycle of writing, SciSnack aims further to communicate current developments in various research fields to interested, non-expert audiences.

-ClimateSnack encourages the formation of writing groups at research institutes around the world – if there isn’t a group where you are, why not set one up?.
+SciSnack encourages the formation of writing groups at research and education institutes around the world – if there isn’t a group where you are, why not set one up?
 These groups provide a platform to discuss and give feedback on ideas and articles, aiding the revision and learning process.
-Afterwards, members publish their articles online, where the international ClimateSnack community can give feedback via the interactive ClimateSnack.com website.
-This interactive process, in tandem with extensive scientific outreach, will allow researchers to become aware of relevant research beyond their field and lead to a better understanding of climate research around the globe.
+Afterwards, members publish their articles online, where the international SciSnack community can give feedback via the interactive SciSnack.com website.
+This interactive process, in tandem with extensive scientific outreach, will allow researchers to become aware of relevant research beyond their field and lead to a better understanding of various research fields around the globe.

 Our main objectives

-1. ClimateSnack will offer the best solution for young and early-career scientists, from MSc and upwards, to improve their writing, critical reading and communication skills.
+1. To offer the best solution for early career scientists, from MSc and upwards, to improve their writing, critical reading, and communication skills.

-2. ClimateSnack will help writing groups to establish themselves and run efficiently and productively.
+2. To facilitate the formation of new groups and help existing writing groups to run efficiently and productively.

-3. ClimateSnack will provide its members with a simple and clear web platform to communicate and interact with, and learn from, fellow ClimateSnackers around the world.
+3. To provide its members with a simple and clear web platform to communicate and interact with, and learn from, fellow SciSnackers around the world.

-4. ClimateSnack will help its members to confidently communicate their science to the media and public outside the scientific community.
+4. To help its members to confidently communicate their science to the media and public outside the scientific community.